 It is an excellent opportunity for you to ask questions and get to know your home study provider.
 While your social worker is there to assess and evaluate, they can also provide guidance and support throughout the adoption process.
 Our goal is to seamlessly make the process both educational and enjoyable.

 After you bring your adopted child home, your Florida home study provider will return within one week for the first post-placement visit.
-After that, the visits continue monthly until your adoption finalization.
+Then, the visits continue monthly until your adoption finalization.

-Post-placement visits are done to check in on the child’s health and development and make sure that everyone is adjusting well.
-Your social worker can answer any questions and provide you with resources or support should you need it.
+Your social worker will conduct post-placement visits to check the child’s health and development and ensure everyone is adjusting well.
+She can answer any questions and provide you with resources or support should you need it.

 A written report with your social worker’s recommendation of adoption is then provided to the adoption attorney to include when submitting the adoption petition paperwork to a judge for review, and ultimately finalizing your adoption!